LearnCIOT/LearnCIOT.github.io/content/ch4/ch4.1/index.en.md

 ## Package Installation and Importing

-In this article, we will use the pandas, matplotlib, numpy, seaborn, statsmodels, and warnings packages, which are pre-installed on our development platform, Google Colab, and do not need to be installed manually.
-However, we will also use two additional packages that Colab does not have pre-installed: kats and calplot, which need to be installed by :
+In this article, we're going to work with several useful tools, including pandas, matplotlib, numpy, seaborn, statsmodels, and warnings.
+These are all ready to use on Google Colab, our chosen development platform, so you don't have to worry about installing them.
+However, we'll also be using two extra packages, kats and calplot, which aren't pre-installed on Colab.
+To use these, we'll need to install them first.

 ```python
 !pip install --upgrade pip